MediaevalPersonDiscoveryTask/MetaData/dev/manual/README.md

 ### face temporal segmentation (faceSegmentation/videoID.MESeg)

-Temporal semgentation of the faces appearing in the annotated frames
+Temporal segmentation of the faces appearing in the annotated frames

 ### overlaid names temporal segmentation (OCRSegmentation/videoID.MESeg)

-Temporal semgentation of the overlaid names appearing in the annotated frames
+Temporal segmentation of the overlaid names appearing in the annotated frames

 ### SpeakerSegmentation (SpeakerSegmentation/videoID.MESeg)